h011o/madhav_phase2/picoctf/Web_Exp.md

 ## My solve

-This challenge provided us with a website with a text box which announces anything you input.
+This challenge provided us a website with a text box which announces anything you input.
 I checked the source code for the website, which provided no hints.

 <img width="796" height="304" alt="image" src="https://github.com/user-attachments/assets/602b93eb-65b2-4ca1-9ded-faf919e31ee3" />